 Teaching in general is a tiring job, you are on your feet the entire day (heels if you work in Mexico), you have to manage 30 little humans, (60 HANDS!!) and then you go home and all you can think about is how you can help and better teach these little humans so that they can grow into their full potential.

 Their burdens become your burdens and their hurt becomes your hurt.
-If you teach ESL you will probably have students that carry much larger burdens.
+If you become an ESL teacher you will probably have students that carry much larger burdens.
 Maybe your students are refugees, immigrants, or students who are growing up in multicultural homes.
 It is your job as a teacher to find ways to relieve some of these burdens for your students and to create a safe and secure environment for them to grow in.

 4. Communicating in a language you don’t speak is exhausting